-There were no exceptions noted as a result of applying this procedure.
+There were no exceptions noted in the previous year; therefore, this procedure is not applicable.

-District Attorney of the Fourteenth District Lake Charles, Louisiana Page 7 of 12 ii.
+ii.
 Observe that finance charges and late fees were not assessed on the selected statements.

-There were no exceptions noted as a result of applying this procedure.
+There were no exceptions noted in the previous year; therefore, this procedure is not applicable.